Hans5958/Black-MIDI-Meta/docs/index.md

 The update is monthly and you can submit MIDIs by contacting me in any way you can, such as Discord or the wiki page.

-You can read more info in [here](large-list).
-Otherwise, you can visit the Google Drive spreadsheet in <https://px.tru.io/r/BMLL> ([direct link](https://docs.google.com/spreadsheets/u/1/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit?usp=sharing)) or check the list on the wiki page [here](https://officialblackmidi.fandom.com/wiki/List_of_Largest_MIDIs).
+You can read more info inside [Black MIDI Meta Docs](large-list/index.md).
+Otherwise, you can visit [the spreadsheet on Google Sheets](https://docs.google.com/spreadsheets/d/1sldrGkhU41FakmdFfUL3Z1GMT2LOQzx81yy4D_ZLxKk/edit).

 ### Black MIDI Software Archive

 Black MIDI Software Archive is an archive of softwares that is used on the Black MIDI community and hosted in Google Drive.
 It consist of more than 30 softwares from various developers.
 Each softwares consist public versions and test versions that are public.

-You can visit the archive in <https://px.tru.io/r/BMSA> ([direct link](https://drive.google.com/drive/folders/1K3DytP7EXvFBuYV3CQQQ7BYRuY3iESaC?usp=sharing)).
+You can visit the archive in [Google Drive](https://drive.google.com/drive/folders/1K3DytP7EXvFBuYV3CQQQ7BYRuY3iESaC).

 ## Credits